 COVID-Related Exceptional Circumstances

-We recognise that you will have been affected in some way by the COVID-19 pandemic.
+We recognise that you will have been affected in some way by the ongoing impact of the COVID-19 pandemic.
 You may have experienced one or more of the challenges listed below.
 The list is not meant to be exhaustive, but is indicative of the types of challenges you may have been facing:

 - increased levels of anxiety, loneliness or difficulty in maintaining concentration